cmeaton/affective_streaming/README.md

 ### Future Work

 As with any passion project, there is tremendous room for growth.
-Immediate improvements will be centered around training my model on more comprehensive data.
+Immediate improvements will be centered around training my model on more comprehensive data to increase accuracy.
+I would also like to retrain the model on more diverse data.
+The faces in the training images may have been representative of the University of Pittsburgh, but not our nation/world, so gathering more diverse training data will improve the model's efficacy for a wider range of people.
 Fortunately, AffectNet, a more recent and more robust prelabeled dataset for facial emotion recognition was recently released.
 Retraining the model on this data, which has almost half a million images will improve accuracy and increase the range of emotional categories.

 In addition, emotion is just one target to classify from facial images.
 Currently, data can be found to train models to predict age, gender, direction of gaze, energy level, and so on.
 Such models can have a myriad of use for a wide range of applications.

 I would also like to thank [Paul Vangent](http://www.paulvangent.com/) for providing helpful CK+ tutorials on his website, as well as the [Cohn-Kanade](http://www.consortium.ri.cmu.edu/index.php) team for providing their dataset for public use.

+For a full blog article on this and other projects, see my website: www.connoreaton.org